kkgraph/word-guess-game/README.md

 # Word Guess Game (Browser)

-This word guess game incorporates JS, HTML, & Bootstrap to create a Great British Bake Off themed webpage game.
+This word guess game created with a Great British Bake Off themed.
+You have 9 tries to guess the right letters before you lose the game.
+It will also count how many wins and loses you have in total.

+# Built With
+* Javascript
+* HTML
+* Bootstrap

 ## Overview